Day-to-day business runs more smoothly with a current Oregon operating agreement

 3. Reconsider member’s roles and responsibilities.

 The operating agreement should specify various roles and responsibilities owners and key managers have.
 Over time, however, the business can shift, or parties may want or need to migrate to different roles with different responsibilities.
-Make sure your operating agreement not only lays out these key roles, but also that these are reviewed and updated as needed.
+Make sure your operating agreement not only lays out these key roles, but also that you review and update them regularly.

 4. Reconsider profit-sharing.

-How will profits be distributed to partners?
-Is it time to change how profits are being used or distributed?
-What percentage of profits should be reinvested back into the business?
+How will the business distribute profits?
+Is it time to change the use or disbursement of profits?
+What percentage of profits will the business reinvest?
 Will there be bonus-style distributions of profits to non-owner employees?
 Whether setting up or updating your operating agreement, make sure you have set realistic profit-sharing procedures that match the business’s profitability.

 5. Updating capital contribution ledgers/loan ledgers.